agrawalnishant/kafka-examples/README.md

 # kafka-examples

 Here you will find example code, written in __Java__, to understand various features provided by __Kafka__.
-Each of these examples demostrates one or related aspects of Kafka messaging, in a __simple__ manner.
+These examples demostrate different concepts of Kafka messaging, in a __simple__ manner.

-These examples expect a minimal setup, for which instructions are mentioned in __Setup__ section at the end.
-Please use these instructions before running the code.
+These examples expect a minimal setup, for which instructions are mentioned in __Setup__ section below.
+Please follow these instructions before running the code.

-Examples are arranges by following topics:
+Examples are arranged by following topics:

 + Warmup with console utilities
 + [Basic Producer and Baisc Consumer](https://github.com/agrawalnishant/kafka-examples/tree/master/src/main/java/kafka/examples/basic)